Chami Rupasinghe · Engineering Project Manager · Apple Hardware 1 / 10

 Rupasinghe

-A product leader who builds teams, ships products at scale, and turns complexity into clarity.
+A product leader who turns complexity into clarity and ships products at scale.

 15+Years Leading